jmank88/ca/README.md

 # Cellular Automata

-A program for printing cellular automata.
+A program for generating cellular automata.

 ## Example